arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 (note, though: the "digits" are actually uint32s, and have the range 0..230 (or 0..215 on some platforms) instead of 0..9, and they are actually stored least-significant-digit first, so internally the above example would be [4, 3, 2, 1]).

-longs are imiplemented in longobject.c: https://github.com/python-git/python/blob/master/Objects/longobject.c
+longs are implemented in longobject.c: https://github.com/python-git/python/blob/master/Objects/longobject.c

-For example, take a look at the x_add function (which actaully adds the numbers, as opposed to long_add which sets up the call to x_add or x_sub):
+For example, take a look at the x_add function (which actually adds the numbers, as opposed to long_add which sets up the call to x_add or x_sub):

 # Undertanding Storage